What are some Good and Bad graphic design examples?

 A cluttered design is overloaded with texts, images, or graphic elements.
 It will overwhelm the user and make important information difficult to find and understand.

 For instance, on a newspaper layout, the headline needs to be in bold font and centrally placed to capture the readers’ attention.
-If the headline and subheading are wrongly placed the important message is disoriented.
+If the headline and subheading are wrongly placed, the important message is disoriented.

 You can consider using only the most relevant elements in your design to avoid clustering.
 You can also leave more white space on your design or reduce the overall size of elements on your design.
 Arrange your elements in an easy-to-read way to avoid disorganization and information cluttering.